skulblaka24/vault-crypter/README.md

 	\- A Transit engine.
 Same here with the argument "-pt".
 	\- An "Encryption Key" using the "aes256-gcm96" type.
 Same here with the argument "-kt".

-**NOTE:** For more details about the arguments, see the help section in the binary.
+**Note:** For more details about the arguments, see the help section in the binary.

 ### Step 4 - Encryption without pre-stored keys
 ![alt text](docs/Vault_Workflow_-_Encryption_without_an_existing_key.png "Encryption without pre-stored keys")

 Your binary is ready to encrypt.

-**NOTE:** By default, the workflow type is set on "vault" and the auth method is set on "token".
+**Note:** By default, the workflow type is set on "vault" and the auth method is set on "token".
 It can be changed using arguments like -m for mode and -l for login method.

 See the help section in the binary for more details.